 9. Serving Niche Markets

 If your business is selling rare or collectable items, it might be difficult to find a local buyer in Dorset.
 With the global reach of the internet things are different.
 It is now relatively easy to find purchasers for unusual and highly individual items.
 Your market may be niche, but the breadth of an internet search allows potential customers to find you, and you will be able to open your business to a deeper consumer reach.

 10. Browsing Shoppers

 Research continues to show that over 75% of shoppers browse online for product information, especially on the marketplaces such as Ebay and Amazon, even if they end up buying from a physical shop.
 Shoppers often like to go online to compare prices, brands, customer reviews and a lot more before making a purchase.
-They might be just browsing to check up on store locations an opening hours, but it’s important that customers can find this information.
-The only way you can be sure that potential customers find your products is establish your presence online.
+They might be just browsing to check up on store locations and opening hours, but it’s important that customers can find this information.
+The only way you can be sure that potential customers find your products is to establish your presence online.

 11. You’re Always Open